 - How will the parties determine their responsibilities or liabilities in the event of a dispute?

 - In case of bankruptcy of one of the units: How are the other units involved or even responsible?

-- Can the pilot be assigned to an agency that places pilots to other companies?
+- Can the crew member be assigned to an agency that places crew to other companies?